lecogiteur/csvbang/README.md

 csvbang
 =======

-A comma-separated values ( CSV ) API, written in JAVA and thread-safe
+A comma-separated values ( CSV ) API, written in JAVA and thread-safe.